centro/surface/README.md

 The style guide generator then uses this file to build the Living Style Guide.

-So, to actually contribute to the Living Style Guide, you’ll need to add your styles to the appropriate SCSS partial inside the `app/assets/stylesheets` directory along with a Markdown structured CSS comment.
+So, to actually contribute to the Living Style Guide you’ll need to add your styles to the appropriate SCSS partial inside the `app/assets/stylesheets` directory, along with a Markdown structured CSS comment.
 For example, this bit of markup inside `_module.scss`:

     /*